cyyon8/ArduinoWebAppMotionDetector/README.md

 The board does not to be connected to perform these unit tests.

 ### Features and functions
-The main functionality is the ability to decode motions into meaningful messages through short and long motions which correlate to Long and Short motions.
+The main functionality is the ability to decode motions into meaningful messages through short and long motions.
 A long motion is defined as any motion greater than or equal to 8 seconds and a short motion is below 8 seconds.

 ```js
 'A': 'SL'